leonardodesouzaf/brasilidades/README.md

   cd brasilidades
 ```

-set up the .env of each folder before continuing
+set up the .env of each folder (back-end and front-end) before continuing

 start the app via docker (you must have docker installed)